 Chase was running this crazy 100,000 bonus offer for the Chase Sapphire Reserve®, which is their top-tier travel credit card.
 I was hesitant at first because of the $450 annual fee (at the time of applying – the annual fee is now $550) but decided to apply because I knew I would be traveling a lot.

 A 100,000 bonus is rare.
 However, all good things must come to an end.
-Even though the Chase Sapphire Reserve® 100,000 bonus offer is over, you can still earn 50,000 bonus points after you spend $4,000 in the first three months.
-Which is still a great bonus for the Sapphire Reserve.
+Even though the Chase Sapphire Reserve® 100,000 bonus offer is over, you can still earn a nice bonus.

 2. I specifically spent in certain categories for more points

-Chase Sapphire Reserve® earns 3X the points at restaurants and when you book flights and hotels on Ultimate Rewards.
+Chase Sapphire Reserve® earns more points at restaurants and when you book travel.
 So I used my card for dining out and booking travel.

 3. I shopped on the Chase Ultimate Rewards website